 - Case studies – Ask agencies for their case studies about campaigns they’ve run and results that they’ve driven.

 - References – Ask agencies for references and be diligent about checking them.
 Also, ask agencies to provide you with contact information for clients that have left the agency – or research companies that have left and contact them about why they left.

-Even when a company finds an agency that has all of these resources and processes in place, it’s vital for companies to first evaluate themselves in order to ensure a successful, long-lasting, and productive partnership.
+Even when you find an agency that has all of these resources and processes in place, it’s vital that you first evaluate your company to ensure a successful, long-lasting, and productive partnership.
 There are three main areas companies need to be clear about – both internally and with their agency:

 - Spend – Companies must be decided on what they intend to spend on their program in order to minimize or eliminate miscommunication and surprises.

-- Measuring return – Whether the company uses return on ad spend, cost per acquisition, or both, ensure that a target is set in order to accurately evaluate profitability.
+- Measuring return – Whether the company uses return on ad spend, cost per acquisition–or both–ensure that a target is set in order to accurately evaluate profitability and performance.
 Knowing that information in advance allows the agency to be clear about what they need to generate for their client.
 For example, if $30 CPA is the ceiling, then they can determine the revenue thresholds and commission rates that need to be met to ensure profitability.

 - Goals – In line with spend and CPA, companies need to define their goals and communicate them to the agency.
 For example, is the goal to increase new customers?
 Sales?
 Clear goals and return targets will help prevent relationship-building capital from being wasted with partners and help ensure realistic results.